ullmer/plasma/libLoam/c/readme.md

 [ob-math](ob-math.h) : Cross-platform math functions.

-**ob-pthread.h** - On POSIX systems, this just includes `<pthread.h>`.
+[ob-pthread](ob-pthread.h) : On POSIX systems, this just includes `<pthread.h>`.
 On Windows systems, includes a (partial) emulation of pthreads.

-**ob-rand.h** - Functions to generate pseudo-random numbers using Mersenne Twister.
+[ob-rand](ob-rand.h) : Functions to generate pseudo-random numbers using Mersenne Twister.
 Also contains `ob_truly_random()`, which uses platform-specific functions to produce cryptographic-grade random numbers.

 **ob-retorts.h** - A facility for managing error codes (which libLoam refers to as "retorts").